-First of all, thank you for reading this.
-All of this is meant to be a guide to traveling even while working full-time.
+All of this is meant to be a guide to traveling even while working full-time with only 2-4 weeks off per year.
 Be it by taking advantage of being in school, long weekends, short trips that don’t require much time off, etc. I hope to catalog the time you should spend in various cities/countries, fun things to do, and my own personal experiences along the way.

 As a result, I decided that I should attempt to see every country, because even the most “dangerous” of places have something to impart upon those who go there.
 However, unlike many travelers, I cannot drop everything on a whim and go (which I do find very admirable and recommend it for those who are itching to do so).
 Therefore, many of my trips since Congo have been short, fast, and to the point.
 Also, I was fortunate to have traveled a lot with my family throughout Europe (20 countries in total), and so I skipped those countries in this blog, as those were stories for my family and I to tell together.
 At a later date I hope to add my late mother’s own blog posts into my archive for people to see as well.

 This will all eventually be coalesced into a book for people to guide them for their own travels.
 I’ve included country level of difficulty ratings which range from 1 – most basic and easy to traverse, to 10 – too dangerous to recommend at all.
 In the book I’ll include various funny stories, life tips to position you into seeing more, etc., but for now, it is just a sort of overview for each country I’ve been to.

 Thanks for reading, and I hope you enjoy some of my experiences.
 At the very least, I hope you like some of the pictures.

 The list below in relatively accurate chronological order: